-- 2) The Cryptomodule is protected by an Activation Code that is randomly generated by the RA System and delivered to LRA-2 in a sealed PIN-mailer, or is immediately sealed by LRA-2 in a tamperevident envelope.
+- 1) The Cryptomodule is protected by an Activation Code that is randomly generated by the RA System and delivered to LRA-2 in a sealed PIN-mailer, or is immediately sealed by LRA-2 in a tamper-evident envelope.
 LRA-2 sends the Activation Code to the Applicant separately by mail or courier in a tamper evident envelope.
-As part of system configuration and the assignment of access rights, separate role-based privileges are designated for LRA-1 and LRA-2 so that one role can only generate the Key Pairs and the other can only generate the Activation Code, as described above. - 3) Immediately after installing the Certificate on the Cryptomodule, LRA-1 attaches the Subscriber's name to the Cryptomodule, places the Cryptomodule in an Installation Kit and marks the kit for delivery purposes with the name and address of the Applicant (or the name and address of the Trusted Agent).
+As part of system configuration and the assignment of access rights, separate role-based privileges are designated for LRA-1 and LRA-2 so that one role can only generate the Key Pairs and the other can only generate the Activation Code, as described above.
+Alternatively, the Activation Code may be sent to the Applicant's verified email address. - 2) Immediately after installing the Certificate on the Cryptomodule, LRA-1 attaches the Subscriber's name to the Cryptomodule, places the Cryptomodule in an Installation Kit and marks the kit for delivery purposes with the name and address of the Applicant (or the name and address of the Trusted Agent).
 The Cryptomodule Installation Kit is sent through a separate channel to the Applicant or TA.